microsoft/fluentui-react-native/packages/utils/platform-tools/README.md

 # Platforms

-This package has utility utility functions for platforms in FURN
+This package has utility functions for platforms in FURN